It’s not enough to want to be a thought leader

 What We Did

 A group of health care providers from a dozen different states identified a statutory loophole that allowed for unfair competition for patients.
 The group would face stiff opposition to changing the law.
 While the organizations were well-known in their specific geographies, they were relatively unknown to key lawmakers in Washington.
+They needed a DC lobbying and consulting firm that could organize and execute a plan for their members.

 The CEOs of these organizations had valuable insights to share but didn’t know where to start to get the attention of key decision makers.
 First, we needed structure, including a regular cadence of meetings, timelines, and deliverables.
 We knew that while these individuals had much to offer, they also had little margin in their schedule to take on another major project.
 We had to be efficient with their time, soliciting the best ideas, then working offline to gather the data and hone the messages for Congress.